drakonli/dota2_customized_grid/README.md

 * JavaFX/FXML (I loved FXML in that it separates the work of a frontend and backend developer)
 * Maven (also separated infrastructure layer into a separate package)

-Every layer is divided in it's own package:
+Every layer is separated to it's own package:

 UI - layer that consists of FXML files and View files.
 View files has 2 concerns: 1. bind View component changes to changes in ViewModels (if a table is empty, so should some ViewModel be empty); 2. receive and route user actions to